 Aimed at driving innovation through collaboration, KTPs link UK businesses with an academic partner and a graduate to drive growth and enhance their commercial offering.
 By harnessing the latest academic knowledge, technology and skills, business can improve their processes and performance, enhancing their overall competitiveness and productivity.
 KTP projects address a specific, strategic innovation, which is identified by the company.

-Novosound worked with Mhairi Rogan, a KTP associate, and a number of academics from UWS’s Institute of Thin-films, Sensors and Imaging (ITFSI) to develop and enhance the performance of Novosound’s patented thin-film, ultrasound technology.
-Mhairi was supported by Dr Dave Hughes, Novosound’s Founder & CEO and Dr Kevin McAughey, Lead Physicist, who also contributed to the project.
-Following her successful work throughout the KTP program, Mhairi is now employed full-time at Novosound as a Thin-Films Process Scientist.
+Novosound worked with Mhairi Rogan, a KTP associate, and several academics from UWS’s Institute of Thin-films, Sensors and Imaging (ITFSI) to develop and enhance the performance of novosound’s patented thin-film, ultrasound technology.
+Mhairi was supported by Dr Dave Hughes, novosound’s Founder & CEO and Dr Kevin McAughey, Lead Physicist, who also contributed to the project.
+Following her successful work throughout the KTP program, Mhairi is now employed full-time at novosound as a Thin-Films Process Scientist.

 Mhairi’s work alongside UWS has helped to enhance the performance of Novosound’s Non-Destructive Testing (NDT) products which are targeted at a number of markets including Oil & Gas, Energy, Aerospace, Dental and Medical Imaging.
 Designed to simplify complex inspections and increase the efficiency of condition monitoring, Novosound’s NDT products – the Kelpie and Belenus – eliminate many of the existing challenges faced by the NDT market.

 Commenting on the KTP award, Mhairi said: